personstealingyoursource/scp-cb-cheat/README.md

 note: due to rooms being more common, some of them may clone and turn into "ghost" rooms, they still have the items and can be entered normally by scps but their events are gone

-to uninstall this simply put your old scp cb data folder back in this mod cannot be toggled off ingame, when you uninstall you must start a new game
+to uninstall this simply put your old scp cb data folder back in

+this mod cannot be toggled off ingame, when you uninstall you must start a new game

+compatible with scp cb mods, assuming they're reskins and dont add new rooms or scps, if they do edit them to your liking